earthlingbridget/hannahbridgetprice/content/recipes/lentildahl.md

 ### Method
 1. Fry your onion, garlic and chilli until soft.
 2. Add in your spices and stock cube for 1-2 minutes.
 3. Add the rest of the ingredients and simmer for 20-30 minutes.
+Lid on except for the last 5 minutes.
 4. Serve with rice.
 &nbsp;